Publishing your press releases online can provide valuable inbound links, drive traffic and increase your chance of being found by the search engines.

 - PRLog.org – Pagerank 5 / Alexa 16,551 – Ordinary and functional looking website, but it delivers results.
 Free distribution to Google News and other search engines.
 Allows inbound links and is optimized well for search engines.
 Press releases can be scheduled.

 - PR.com – Pagerank 5 / Alexa 27,482 – Fantastic domain name, disappointing website.
 Free basic service.
 Two paid options of $199 and $499.
 Paid options include a full company profile.

 - OpenPR.com – Pagerank 5 / Alexa 42,088 – Service based in Germany started in 2004.
 Free submission and distribution.

-- 1888PressRelease.com – Pagerank 5/ Alexa 58,760 – Good pagerank and reasonable traffic.
+- 1888PressRelease.com – Pagerank 5/ Alexa 58,760 – Good page rank and reasonable traffic.
 They allow active links.
-Their paid services gives you better placement, image galleries and permanent archiving.
+Their paid services give you a better placement, image galleries and permanent archiving.

 - PR-Inside.com – Pagerank 4 / Alexa 17,995 – The main reason for including this service is it is one of the few PR distribution sites focused on Europe

 - 24-7PressRelease.com – Pagerank 4 / Alexa 46,460 – Free press release submission with limited distribution for the free service.
 They allow active links.
 (Upgrade package $49).